Revisiting Natural Gradient for Deep Networks: Natural gradient descent and Krylov Subspace Descent

+Because it relies on the extended Gauss-Newton approximation of the Hessian, like Hessian-Free Optimization, KSD implements natural gradient descent.
+But there is an additional difference between KSD and HF that can be interpreted from the natural gradient descent perspective.

-In order to mimic Hessian-Free's warm restart, this method adds to the Krylov Subspace the previous search direction.
+In order to mimic Hessian-Free Optimization's warm restart, this method adds to the Krylov Subspace the previous search direction.
 We hypothesize that due to this change, KSD is more similar to natural conjugate gradient than natural gradient.
-To show this we can rewrite the new subspace as:

-From this formulation one can see that the previous direction plays a different role than just initializing the linear solver close to a solution.
+Natural conjugate gradient (see section \ref{sec:nncg}) is an extension of the natural gradient descent algorithm that incorporates second order information by applying the nonlinear conjugate gradient algorithm on top of the natural gradients.